IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 ## B: Describe the hardware used to host the app.

+Given Airbnb operates primarily with Amazon Web Services (AWS), they have been able to sidestep a lot of the difficulties that come with managing and servicing datacenters.
+Therefore, investigating the hardware used to host Airbnb will require looking at the hardware of AWS.
+As mentioned above, Airbnb uses the Amazon EC2 to create virtual machines which manage storage, security, ports and remove the need for physical servers.
+The Amazon EC2 is powered by Intel® Xeon, Scalable processors which claim to have the largest breath, global reach and availability of computer instances across AWS geographies.
+Additionally the Amazon EC2 is the only cloud with 400Gps ethernet networking.
+While it is not clear exactly what version of the Intel Xeon Scalable processor Airbnb are using, considering they have a fourteen plus year relationship with Intel, it is safe to assume Airbnb will be looking to include the latest Third-Generation Intel Xeon Scalable Processor with up to 40 powerful cores and built-in workload acceleration features that include:

+- Intel Deep Learning Boost
+- Intel Advanced Vector Extensions 512
+- Intel Speed Select Technology

 ## C: Describe the interaction of technologies within the app